Connecting to Xero Accounting

 The SisenseXero connector is a certified connector that allows you to import data from the Xero API into Sisense via the Sisense generic JDBC connector.
 The Xero connector offers the most natural way to connect to Xero data to search (Customers, Transactions, Invoices, Sales Receipts, etc.), update items, edit customers, and more, and provides additional powerful features.

 The Sisense Xero is a certified connector.
 The support for the connector is provided by Sisense and will be assisted by the certification partner's support, if needed.
 For any support issues or additional functionality requests, please contact your Sisense representative or open a request through our Help Center.
 For advanced inquiries specific to driver functionality, you can also contact our certification partner’s support directly via [email protected].

 After you have downloaded and installed the connector, you can connect through a connection string you provide Sisense in Sisense.
 The connection string is used to authenticate users who connect to the Xero APIs.
-To obtain a connection string, you will need to create a Xero app.
 Once you have connected to Xero, you can import a variety of tables from the Xero API.

 This page describes how to download the Xero driver and deploy it, how to connect to Xero with a connection string, provides information about the Xero data model, and more.

 - Deploying the Xero JDBC Driver